 Once the design has been completed, the engineering check is next.
 No plans can be approved unless certified engineers from a registered government agency check the blueprints for any violations of local construction codes.
 Agencies such as the International Energy Conservation Code (IECC) ensure that there are no health or construction hazards and that all required safety measures are in place.

 While a major part of modular construction occurs in the factory, there is still on-site work that requires local permits to be obtained by the developers.
 Failure to obtain these can lead to severe penalties or worse, complete demolition of the building.
 Here’s a general, non-exclusive list of permits:

-Apart from the assembly of pre-fabricated modules, site development is the only aspect of modular construction that takes place on-site.
+This part of the modular design build process happens at the end of the design stage.
+Apart from the assembly of prefabricated modules, site development is the only aspect of modular construction that takes place on-site.
 Once engineers and experts have surveyed the area to assess the type of land they will be working with, the foundation is laid out.
 The land has to be excavated until the desired depth is reached; this is also necessary to allow the installation of a drainage system.
 The last step includes installation of a firm foundation upon which the building will be placed.

 Typically, there are three width options for a module, but some companies may offer two larger selections.
 This variance exists due to differences in federal and state regulations, as well as the factory’s capability to produce a certain size.
 The five most common widths are: